Jonas Folts

-Jonas Folts (March 12, 1808 – June 24, 1876) was an American farmer and politician.
+Jonas Folts (March 12, 1808 – June 24, 1876) was an American farmer, politician, and Wisconsin pioneer.
+He was a member of the Wisconsin State Assembly, representing southeast Jefferson County during the 1868 session.
+He was also a delegate from Jefferson County to Wisconsin's 2nd constitutional convention, which produced the Constitution of Wisconsin.

+Biography

-Born in Herkimer, New York, Folts moved to Milwaukee, Michigan Territory in 1835 and then moved to the town of Summit in 1836.
+Born in Herkimer, New York, Folts moved to what is now Milwaukee, Wisconsin, in 1835.
+At that time the area was still part of the Michigan Territory.
+A year later, he moved west to what is now the town of Summit, Waukesha County, Wisconsin.
 In 1843, Folts moved to Hebron, Wisconsin Territory.
 He was a farmer and bookkeeper.
-He served as register of deeds in 1846 for Jefferson County and then in the second Wisconsin Constitutional Convention of 1847–1848.
-Then, in 1868, Folts served in the Wisconsin State Assembly and was a Democrat.
+He served as register of deeds in 1846 for Jefferson County and then served as a delegate to Wisconsin's second constitutional convention (Winter of 1847–1848).
+Then, in 1867, Folts was elected to the Wisconsin State Assembly running on the Democratic Party ticket.
 Folts also served as town clerk and town board chairman He died in Hebron, Wisconsin.